Kritika11052005/ColdChain/Readme.md

 <br/>

-> *Built as a take-home assignment for Vocallabs/Subspace SDE Intern — then shipped as a real product.*
+> *Built as a take-home assignment for Vocallabs/Subspace SDE Intern *

 </div>